 If you read the blog, but don't read the paper, check out yesterday's front page article in The Seattle Times.
 I'm enormously indebted to Jessica Lee's reporting and Ken Lambert's photography.

 If you read the paper, but are new to the blog– thanks for stopping in!
-There's a wealth of material here, as evidenced by the sidebar of story categories on the right, and photography (yes it's all film!) and movie tabs above.
+There's a wealth of material here, ready for you to explore via the sidebar of story categories on the right, the bestselling book you can buy, and photography (yes it's all film!) and movie tabs above.

 Check them out if you like, or explore this little Reader's Digest curation I've prepared for y'all: